nix-community/nixos-generators/README.md

-[formats](./formats) directory for examples) and passing it to `nixosGenerate` via an the `customFormats` argument. `customFormats` should be in the form of an attribute sets of the form `<format name> = <format module>` and can define multiple custom formats.  `nixosGenerate` will then match against the given `format` against these custom formats as well as the built in ones.
+[formats](./formats) directory for examples) and passing it to `nixosGenerate` via an the `customFormats` argument. `customFormats` should be in the form of an attribute sets of the form `<format name> = <format module>` and can define multiple custom formats.  `nixosGenerate` will then match against these custom formats as well as the built in ones.

 ```nix
 {